PhilETaylor/joomla-ftptest/README.md

    - Enable FTP Layer = yes
    - Save FTP Credentials = yes

- - At the end configuration.php is shown, you need to manually upload that using FTP and delete the installation folder
+ - At the end configuration.php is shown, you need to `docker exec -it CONTAINERHASH bash` into the container and use `nano configuration.php` to save the configuration php code.

+ - while in the container manually delete installation with `rm -Rf installation`

+ - while in the container set the permissions of your file `chown www-ftp:www:ftp configuration.php`

+ - FIX the ftp path in configuration.php, it should be (and should be found by installer and is not) `/var/www/html`